elixir-desktop/android-example-app/README.md

 This sample only launch the elixir app and shows it in an Android WebView.
 There is no integration yet with the Android Clipboard, sharing or other OS capabilities.
 They can though easily be added to the `Bridge.kt` file when needed.

 ##  Other notes

-- The current sample is using __Android API 23__ and above

-- The Erlang runtime is for ease of use embedded in this example git repository.
-The native runtimes for Android ARM, ARM64 and X86_64 and the exqlite nif are are generated using the [Desktop Runtime](https://github.com/elixir-desktop/runtimes) repository.

 - Android specific settings, icons and metadata are all contained in this Android Studio wrapper project.